Open a free Degiro account now

 If the coronavirus crisis has taught us anything, it is to expect the unexpected.
 When it comes to football, the thought of watching an entire season with no fans in the stadiums would have been barely believable two years ago, but it happened.

-While the long-term consequences of the coronavirus shutdown on football clubs is still uncertain, for investors when it comes to taking a stake in the world’s largest sports franchises, it is crucial to try and shut out the noise.
+While the long-term consequences of the Covid shutdown on football clubs is still uncertain, for investors when it comes to taking a stake in the world’s largest sports franchises, it is crucial to try and shut out the noise.

 This means results on the field and recent scandals such as the ESL, should not overly influence your decision to buy or sell.
 This is something all investors should bear in mind when considering buying a share/s in a football club.

-While the thought of investing in Roma might seem a fun idea, it must be remembered these are not novelty shares, you are buying real shares in a real company.
+While the thought of investing in Borussia Dortmund might seem a fun idea, it must be remembered these are not novelty shares, you are buying real shares in a real company.
 This can bring both risks – namely you won’t get all your money back – and rewards – namely you might make some money if you wish to sell your investment later.

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.